Then the first thing you need to know is what eCommerce means. You see the term everywhere today, but what exactly is it?

 An eCommerce business is a business that operates mostly or entirely via the internet.
 There are four major types of eCommerce businesses.

 - Direct to consumer business model (DTC).
-Here, the business sells its products directly to individual customers.
+Here, the business sells its products directly to individual customers (see D2C meaning).
 This is the most common form of eCommerce and there are more direct to consumer companies than any other type.
 These businesses have access to a large base of customers, but order value is low.
-That's one of the major B2B vs. B2C differences.
+That's one of the major B2B vs B2C differences.

 - Consumer to business model (C2B).
-Here, individual consumers sell directly to a business, essentially the reverse of a DTC business.
+Here, individual consumers sell directly to a business, essentially the reverse of direct to consumer companies.
 These models are almost entirely based on services, like freelancers or independent contractors.
 A third party owns the site and connects the parties while collecting a small fee.
 It's a good alternative to investing in a headless eCommerce platform.

 - Consumer to consumer business model (C2C).
 Often called consumer eCommerce marketplaces, these sites allow individuals to sell products or services to one another.
 The site is an independent company that takes a percentage of each sale.
 These sites are great for people who want to do things like sell wine from home.